Significant-Gravitas/AutoGPT/forge/forge/components/README.md

 ## Component configuration

 Each component can have its own configuration defined using a regular pydantic `BaseModel`.
-To make the configuration is loaded from the configuration file correctly, the component must inherit from `ConfigurableComponent[T]` where `T` is the configuration model it uses.
+To ensure the configuration is loaded from the file correctly, the component must inherit from `ConfigurableComponent[T]` where `T` is the configuration model it uses.
 `ConfigurableComponent` provides a `config` attribute that holds the configuration instance.
 It's possible to either set the `config` attribute directly or pass the configuration instance to the component's constructor.
+Extra configuration (i.e. for components that are not part of the agent) can be passed and will be silently ignored.
+Extra config won't be applied even if the component is added later.
 To see the configuration of built-in components visit [Built-in Components](./built-in-components.md).

 ```py